dzhdmitry/backbone-viewport/README.md

 #### .go(attributes)

 Read document uri and activate page with given `attributes` (PlainObject).
-If page not exists in collection, it will be created and added to collection with id=uri.
+If page not exists in collection, it will be created with given `attributes` id=uri, and added to collection.
-URI is received:
+URI is generated automatically:
 * If `pushState=true`: full URI of document
 * If `pushState=false`: hash part of URI

-Page will be created with given `attributes` if not exist.
+If page has been already added, it will be just [shown](#show).

 `SPA.Router.go()` is not supposed to be used anywhere except for Router's actions.